4moghDwivedi/Charlie/readme.md

 ### About
 This was a final project for [David Cardona's](https://college.berklee.edu/faculty/david-cardona) Digital Instrument Building course, finished in May 2024, with some revisions made in November 2024.

-Check out this video to learn more about the functionality of this instrument and composition.
+Check out [this video](https://youtu.be/W-kyIR-GLG4) to learn more about the functionality of this instrument and the compositional techniques I used.

 ### Microcontroller setup